Rogdham/pyzstd/index.rst

 .. note::
     If use pre-trained zstd dictionary, the compression ratio achievable on small data (a few KiB) improves dramatically.

-    **Attention**

-        #.
-If you lose a zstd dictionary, then can't decompress the corresponding data.
-        #.
-Zstd dictionary has negligible effect on large data (multi-MiB) compression.
-        #.
-There is a possibility that the dictionary content could be maliciously tampered by a third party.

     **Background**

     The smaller the amount of data to compress, the more difficult it is to compress.
 This problem is common to all compression algorithms, and reason is, compression algorithms learn from past data how to compress future data.
 But at the beginning of a new data set, there is no "past" to build upon.